PhyFrancis/phyfrancis.github.io/basic_aws_setup_for_cloud_computing/main.md

 ### Deploy HDFS cluster
 Simplest way is to follow this [post](https://linode.com/docs/databases/hadoop/how-to-install-and-set-up-hadoop-cluster/).

 Most import lesson I learned, and also a weird feature I found, is that you need a user with name ‘hadoop’ on every node in the cluster.
-Also note that master needs to be able to ssh to slaves.
+Also note that the 'hadoop' user on namenode needs to be able to ssh to slave nodes.

 ### Deploy Cassandra cluster
 Use java 8, because java 9 doesn’t work well with cassandra 3.11.
 Cassandra is easier to deploy since it’s de-centralized and I just need to start cassandra separately on each node.